wagtail/wagtail/docs/extending/extending_draftail.md

 (extending_the_draftail_editor)=

-# Extending the Draftail Editor
+# Extending the Draftail editor

 Wagtail’s rich text editor is built with [Draftail](https://www.draftail.org/), which supports different types of extensions.